 I’ve given invited talks about my research at various sites, including:

 · City University of New York (CUNY) Graduate Center

 In spring 2013, I co-curated an exhibition titled “Lorca in Vermont” at the CUNY Graduate Center with Christopher Maurer.
 The exhibition featured poems, photos, and artifacts from the Vermont visit, and was part of a citywide “Lorca in New York” festival of lectures, poetry readings, and music.
 I created this website to continue sharing my findings with the wider world.

 I am a graduate of the University of Delaware and California State University, Northridge, and a member of the National Coalition of Independent Scholars and Biographers International Organization.
 I began my career as a software usability analyst, became a communications specialist for Smith College, and am now an independent writer and researcher living in western Massachusetts.

 Comments or questions?
 I’d love to hear from you.
-Please use the form below to get in touch.
+Please write to me at pbilling [at] lorcainvermont [dot] com.

 1 Ian Gibson, Federico García Lorca: A Life (New York: Pantheon Books, 1989).

 Copyright © 2022 Patricia A. Billingsley | All rights reserved